-With the plan to kill Gus with a car bomb failed, Walt hurriedly removes the bomb from Gus's car and rushes into the hospital to ask Jesse if there is any other way to catch Gus off guard.
-Before Jesse can answer, however, he is taken into custody by federal authorities to answer for how he thinks Brock was poisoned with ricin.
+After his plan to kill Gus with a car bomb failed, Walt hurriedly removes the bomb from Gus's car and rushes into the hospital to ask Jesse if there is any other way to catch Gus off guard.
+Before Jesse can answer, however, he is taken into custody by police to answer for his claim that Brock was poisoned with ricin.

-As detectives grill Jesse, Walt tries to find Saul, who had absconded when the situation with Gus became dicey.
+As detectives grill Jesse, Walt tries to find Saul to help get Jesse released—Saul had absconded when the situation with Gus became dicey.
 Saul's secretary, who is cross with Walt for breaking the office's window to gain entrance, extorts him.
-He then makes his way back to his home to get his money, but stops when he realizes Gus's men may have his home under surveillance.
+He makes his way back to his home to get his money, but stops when he realizes Gus's men may have his home under surveillance as they wait to kill him.
 He calls his neighbor to check in on his home, telling her that his family was on vacation and he wanted to make sure he didn't leave the stove on.
-As he suspects, Gus's goons are watching his home.
-With this knowledge, he sneaks into his house to take some of his money.
+As he suspects, Gus's goons are watching his home and the neighbor's arrival forces them out.
+While they're outside, Walt sneaks into his house to take some of his money for Saul's secretary.

 Back at the police station, Saul arrives and forces the detectives to leave while he consults with Jesse.
 When asked about a way to get at Gus, Jesse thinks of one thing: after killing Don Eladio, dismantling the Cartel, and killing Joaquin, Gus paid a visit to a nursing home to gloat over Hector "Tio" Salamanca.

 When Walt learns of this, he travels down to Casa Tranquila to talk to Hector.
-He tells him that even though Hector wants him dead, there is someone else that Hector loathes more than him: Gustavo Fring.
+He tells him that while Hector may want him dead, there is someone else that Hector loathes even more: Gustavo Fring.
 Walt promises Hector that he can get his revenge against Gus if they work together.

 Afterwards, Hector calls in his nurse and, using a letter board to communicate, tells her "NEED DEA".
 After some confusion, the nurse takes Hector to the DEA, where he insists on talking with Hank Schrader.
 Even though Marie, Skyler, and Junior are certain this is a trap, Hank meets with Hector.
 Once they are face-to-tace, though, Hector does nothing but taunt Schrader, using his aid and her letter board to tell him "SUCK MY (DICK)" and "FUC(K YOU)".

-The meeting with the DEA serves its purpose, however: Tyrus has been tailing Hector and sees him leaving the DEA office.
+The meeting with the DEA serves its purpose, however: Tyrus has been tailing Hank and therefore sees Hector leaving the DEA office.

 Jesse is informed by the detectives that a tox-screen run on Brock revealed no evidence of ricin poisoning.
 As such, Jesse is let off the hook and is free to leave.
 As Jesse leaves, however, he is tased and abducted by Gus's men.
 Tyrus, who had come to Hector's bedroom after his return to Casa Tranquila, informs Gus of Jesse's acquisition and Hector's apparent betrayal.
 Tyrus offers to take care of Hector, but Gus is adamant on ending matters with Hector himself.

-Gus arrives at Casa Tranquila and, after Tyrus gives him the all-clear, confronts Hector, calling him a coward and a "crippled little rata".
+Gus arrives at Casa Tranquila and, after Tyrus gives him the all-clear, confronts Hector, calling him a coward for meeting the DEA and a "crippled little rata".
 He takes a syringe of poison from Tyrus, informs Hector that it would be his last chance to look at him, and prepares to inject him.

 To Gus's surprise, however, Hector looks at him and meets his gaze.
 Hector's face is one of sorrow and remorse, but then turns to one of rage and hatred as he begins to tap furiously at his bell.
 Little did Gus and Tyrus know, before Tyrus entered Hector's room, Walt had attached his bomb to Hector's wheelchair and rigged it to detonate when he rang his bell.